Fulk Basset

-He took some slight part in the government of Ireland under Henry III, although he refused an offer to become Justiciar of Ireland, no doubt fearing that so onerous and was beyond his abilities.He died at Finglas on 4 May 1271.
+He took some slight part in the government of Ireland under Henry III, although he refused an offer to become Justiciar of Ireland, no doubt fearing that so onerous an office was beyond his abilities.
+He died in Finglas on 4 May 1271.
 He was buried in St. Patrick's Cathedral, Dublin; his brother John was buried in the same tomb in 1294.

 His death led to a long struggle between rival candidates for the See, Fromund Le Brun and William de la Corner, which was not resolved until 1279, when they were both passed over in favour of John de Derlington, who died in England before he could assume office as Archbishop.
 His successor was Fulke's brother John, who preferred to use the surname de Sandford.